sasilver75/obsidian/~ Ideas.md

 	- Is there an advantage to using multiple models/prompts?
 AgentInstruct uses a suggestor and editor agent.
 - Use of techniques like [[Constitutional AI|CAI]] critique together with synthetic data generation
 - https://x.com/Teknium1/status/1815105755613376792
+- The [[Better and Faster Large Language Models via Multi-token Prediction]] paper (in the figures) posits the idea that there are "choice points" of difficult to predict tokens whose selection heavily influences the following tokens...
+Is there some way to use per-token-reasoning ideas like those in [[Quiet STaR]] to target only

 https://x.com/thesephist/status/1734966611814289756?s=20